scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 What follows is a narrated example of how MONTE can be used, in this case interactively, to explore astrodynamic relationships.
 Generally, MONTE is scripted or assembled into custom applications that solve complex end-user problems.
-However, it is also very useful as an off-the-cuff exploratory tool as we will see below.
+However, it is also useful as an off-the-cuff exploratory tool as we will see below.
 The reader is encouraged to walk through the example herself if she has access to MONTE.
 If not, hopefully the example itself will give a sense for what